apache/camel-website/content/blog/2024/09/camel48-whatsnew/index.md

 ## Camel Tests

-We continued to [modernize the testing framework](/blog/2024/09/modernizing-test-support/) which you can read about in the linked blog post.
+We continued to modernize the testing framework which you can read about in [this blog post](/blog/2024/09/modernizing-test-support/) .

 ## Miscellaneous